gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    - The public key of the joining node from the 'client_cred' parameter:

-      - Is for the elliptic curve Ed25519 and has its Y coordinate equal to -1 or 1 (mod p), with p = (2^255 - 19), see Section 4.1 of {{RFC7748}}; or
+      - Is for the elliptic curve Ed25519 and has its Y coordinate equal to -1 or 1 (mod p), with p = (2^255 - 19), see {{Section 4.1 of RFC7748}}; or

-      - Is for the elliptic curve Ed448 and has its Y coordinate equal to -1 or 1 (mod p), with p =  (2^448 - 2^224 - 1), see Section 4.2 of {{RFC7748}}.
+      - Is for the elliptic curve Ed448 and has its Y coordinate equal to -1 or 1 (mod p), with p =  (2^448 - 2^224 - 1), see {{Section 4.2 of RFC7748}}.

-    This prevents the acceptance of Ed25519 and Ed448 public keys that cannot be successfully converted to Montgomery coordinates, and thus cannot be used for the derivation of pairwise keys (see Section of 2.3.1 of {{I-D.ietf-core-oscore-groupcomm}}).
+    This prevents the acceptance of Ed25519 and Ed448 public keys that cannot be successfully converted to Montgomery coordinates, and thus cannot be used for the derivation of pairwise keys (see {{Section 2.3.1 of I-D.ietf-core-oscore-groupcomm}}).

 * When receiving a 4.00 (Bad Request) response, the joining node SHOULD send a new Joining Request to the Group Manager, where: